ryanmaguire/Mathematics-and-Physics/README.md

      a library I've written in C to produce SVG figures.
 Currently the figures in the text use both tikz and asymptote.
 This will likely change over time to just asymptote.
+  3. **This project is currently incomplete and will remain so for quite** **some time.** I am actively working on it, but there's a lot of cleaning up to do.

 # Compiling
 You will need: